isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <br>c) Has strong foundation and knowledge in research methodology and conduct;
 <br>d) Has obtained intramural/extramural grant(s) during the past 5 years;
 <br>e) Has an established research track record; and
-<br>f) Has had experience in supervising or providing research mentorship
-to junior investigators or peers.</p>
+&lt;&gt;f) Has had experience in supervising or providing research mentorship to junior investigators or peers.</p>
 <p></p>
 <p></p>